TE99SJM/switch-3d-viewer/README.md

 This project is **not open-source**.

-All contents in this repository, including 3D models, code, and visualizations, are the exclusive intellectual property of **[Your Name or Company]**.
+All contents in this repository, including 3D models, code, and visualizations, are the exclusive intellectual property of **Gaming Outdoorsmen LLC**.

 You may **not**:
 - Copy, reuse, or distribute the model or code